kubernetes-sigs/prow/site/content/en/docs/jobs.md

 every branch on the given repo.

-Postsubmit jobs apply `run_if_changed` and `skip_if_only_changed` filters based on which files were modified by the commits included in the specific push even from github.
+Postsubmit jobs apply `run_if_changed` and `skip_if_only_changed` filters based on which files were modified by the commits included in the specific push event from github.

 Presubmit config looks like so (see [GoDocs](https://pkg.go.dev/k8s.io/test-infra/prow/config#Presubmit) for complete config):